Skip to Main Content

 Referencing style guide

-Picture of IEEE Reference Guide Handbook The School of Mathematics and Physics uses the IEEE Referencing style.
+Picture of IEEE Reference Guide Handbook Mathematics and Physics use the IEEE Referencing style.
 A guide to using the IEEE style is available from the Library or as a PDF download.

 This help guide covers the basic types of reference you will encounter.